 Keep Your Phone Powered

 The biggest downside to Disney MaxPass is the drain on your phone battery!
 Do not use MaxPass without a portable charger.
-Disney sells them in the park for $30, and they come with unlimited cartridge exchanges.
-As of Nov.
-1, 2019, replacement cartridges were supposed to become $3 each.
-However, that change did not go through, so this is definitely something to keep our eye on.
-For now, replacements are free.
-You can also buy quality chargers elsewhere for less money or even use a phone case that can charge your phone.
+If you forget yours, Disney sells them in the park for $30.
+Cartridge exchanges are $3 each.
+That is unless you've already purchased before Oct.
+26, 2019, and have filled out the questionnaire on the Fuel Rod site to prove "Founders status" to get free swaps.
+You can also buy higher-quality chargers elsewhere for less money.
+Phone charging cases are convenient too.
 There are a few electrical outlets in the parks, most often near restrooms.
-But sitting outside a restroom to charge your phone for an hour is not exactly an efficient way to maximize your time!
+But sitting outside a restroom to charge your phone for an hour is not an efficient way to maximize time!
 Here are some tips to conserve your battery:

 - Put your phone on low-power mode and turn off Bluetooth and Wi-Fi when you're not using them.